-In the late stage, care receivers will have more trouble completing activities of daily living that many of us take for granted such as showering, eating and moving around their home.
-Caregivers may conclude that they cannot provide the level of care that their care receiver needs in the home anymore and may consider other options such as assisted living, nursing homes or home health aides.
+In the late stage, care receivers will have more trouble completing activities of daily living that many of us take for granted such as showering, eating, and moving around their home.
+Caregivers may conclude that they cannot provide the level of care that their care receiver needs in the home anymore and may consider other options such as assisted living, nursing homes, or home health aides.
 There is no right or wrong choice, it is a personal decision.

 How do I know when it’s time to get help, or place my loved one?

 All caregivers need a break sometimes.
 We offer free respite services for a temporary reprieve from caregiving.
-If you are feeling stressed out, burned out or just need time do personal things like attend an appointment, a family commitment or recharge, we can help.
-Please contact your care navigator or call 1-800-388-0199 number to get started.
+If you are feeling stressed out, burned out, or just need time do personal things like attend an appointment, a family commitment or recharge, we can help.
+Please contact your care navigator or call 1-800-388-0199 to get started.

-If you are feeling that you need a more permanent solution and can no longer provide the level of care needed by your care receiver, consider scheduling a care consultation with our team of Care Navigators.
+If you are feeling that you need a more permanent solution and can no longer provide the level of care needed by your care receiver, consider scheduling a care consultation with our team of care navigators.
 We will help identify next steps and give a written action plan that assesses the needs of everyone involved, including making decisions about care options.

 Remember, don’t wait to ask for help.
 We are here for you when you need us.

-How do I get my loved one to take a shower, change their clothes, brush their teeth when they are refusing?
+How do I get my loved one to take a shower, change their clothes, or brush their teeth when they are refusing?